-If you are thinking of having an abortion you will want to consider whether surgical or medical abortion is best for you.
+If you are thinking of having an abortion you will want to think through whether surgical or medical abortion is best for you.
 They differ in the following ways:

 A medical abortion can be done at home in private, at a time convenient to you, you can have your friends and family with you for support, whereas surgical abortion needs to occur in a health facility.